 Though Martha and Mary were sisters, they were of distinct personalities and represented two essential components of Christian life.
 Martha was the head of the family and was hospitable to Jesus and his disciples whenever Jesus came to their house at her invitation.
 While Jesus was preaching at her house, she skipped listening to Jesus and kept busy preparing meals for everyone.
 Mary, the younger sister of Martha, expressed her devotion to Jesus by sitting at his feet to learn from him.
 She disagreed with Martha’s approach of neglecting to learn from Jesus for household work.
 Martha considered, according to the Jewish custom, it was men’s role to discuss with the guest while the ladies should prepare the meal and make it ready by the time the master ends his preaching.
-Lazarus was the youngest in the family and he became famous because Jesus rose him from the tomb on the fourth day after his death.
-Today’s gospel passage shows the relevance of listening to the word of God without forsaking the Christian charity.
+Lazarus was the youngest in the family and he became famous because Jesus raised him from the tomb on the fourth day after his death.
+The following gospel passage shows the relevance of listening to the word of God without forsaking Christian charity.

 BIBLE TEXT (LUKE 10:38-42)